 Paul George and Roy Hibbert (also Granger although we don’t expect as much from him) played pretty poorly most of the game, but each made plays when it counted most and there’s not much more you can want from them.
 It was a rugged Pacers win.

-Topics: Anatomy Of Victory
+Tags: Anatomy Of Victory